JunkMeal/duolingo-plus/README.md

 # duolingo-plus
 Basically free 6 months of duolingo plus

-## Installation and Usage
+# Installation and Usage
 You need to have node.js installed with npm

+## Using npm
+You need to have [git](https://git-scm.com/downloads) installed
-Download it with `npm i JunkMeal/duolingo-plus -g`
+Download it with `npm i JunkMeal/duolingo-plus -g` and run it with `duolingo-plus`

+## Downloading it from github
+Download the code from github and unzip it
+Run `npm i` to install packages
-and run it with `duolingo-plus`
+and finnaly run it with `node index.js`

-Use this program at your own risk.
-This program is for educational purposes only.
-## FAQ
+# FAQ
 > ### How many accounts should i create?

 19 is recommended because that gives you 6 months of